International Academy of Sciences San Marino: Members

 In 2006 the AIS consisted of about 250 scientists, among them a little fewer than 50 full members, including co-founder Reinhard Selten.

 Some 300 scientists contributed to the AIS as members of the "International Scientific College" (Internacia Scienca Kolegio, ISK).
 They were not active in teaching for the AIS but were available for opinions on theses and similar tasks.
 Knowledge of Esperanto was a precondition for membership in the ISK (as well as the AIS).

-The current rector was Fabrizio Angelo Pennacchietti, an Italian orientalist who graduated from University of Rome La Sapienza.
+A notable rector was Fabrizio Angelo Pennacchietti, an Italian orientalist who graduated from La Sapienza.